igrishaev/farseer/README.md

 Briefly, JSON RPC is a protocol based on HTTP & JSON.
 When calling the server, you specify the method (procedure) name and its parameters.
 The parameters could either a map of a vector.
-The server returns a JSON reponse with the `result` or `error` fields.
+The server returns a JSON response with the `result` or `error` fields.
 For example:

 Request: